 Temple Grandin and William Davenport during the filming of "Too Sane for This World", 2010.

 William & autism activist/author Robyn Steward during a panel discussion at the screening of "Too Sane for This World", 2014.
 Hosted by CRAE (Center for Research in Autism and Education), London, England.

 One of the highpoints of AASCEND's conference Saturday was a showing of parts of Too Sane for This World, a documentary about twelve adults with autism.
 Friday night, I got to eat pizza with Ari Ne'eman and a bunch of other cool people, including thAutcaster Max and some of the people in the movie.
 Then director William Davenport gave us a personal introduction, and we got to watch the whole film.

 I hope you will have the chance to see Too Sane for This World, too.
 It brings together a wider range of adults on the spectrum than I have ever seen in one documentary before, several of them, like my friend Jacob, members of AASCEND.
 There are people like Andrew, who struggles with words but communicates vividly through his art.
-And there are also Robyn Steward and Rudy Simone, who are remarkably articulate about the less visible problems autism causes for them.
+And there are also Robyn Steward, who is remarkably articulate about the less visible problems autism causes for them.